View Details Explore Now →

 What is premium financing and is it suitable for HNWIs?

-Premium financing involves borrowing funds to pay life insurance premiums.
-It can be suitable for HNWIs who want to maintain liquidity or avoid liquidating assets, but careful evaluation of interest rates is essential.
+Premium financing involves borrowing funds to pay life insurance Premiums.
+It can be suitable for HNWIs who want to maintain liquidity or avoid liquidating assets, but careful evaluation of Interest Rates is essential.

 What types of life insurance are best for HNWIs?